Demarest, New Jersey: Local government

 Demarest is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Demarest is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of Demarest Borough is Democrat Brian K. Bernstein, whose term of office ends December 31, 2026.
-Members of the Borough Council are Council President Andrea Slowikowski (R, 2024), Adam J. Collins (D, 2026), Daryl Ury Fox (D, 2024), David Jiang (D, 2025), Daniel Marks (D, 2025) and Jonathan Reiss (D, 2026).
+As of 2026, the mayor of Demarest Borough is Democrat Brian K. Bernstein, whose term of office ends December 31, 2026.
+Members of the Borough Council are Council President Andrea Slowikowski (R, 2027), Sharon Carmeli (D, 2028), Adam J. Collins (D, 2026), Daryl Ury Fox (D, 2027), Daniel Marks (D, 2028) and Jonathan Reiss (D, 2026).

-On the night of the November 2018 general election, Melinda Iannuzzi won the first seat with 1,099 votes and Republican Joseph Gray won the second seat with 1,094 votes with Jim Caroll in fourth place; Later that month, once all ballots were counted and the results were certified, Carroll pulled ahead and won the second council seat up for election.

-Joseph N. Connolly was appointed to take office in December 2015, filling the vacant seat expiring in December 2017 left by the resignation of Republican Steve Schleim.
-In the November 2016 general election, Democrat Rebecca LaPira was elected to serve the one year remaining on the term of office.

-Gregg Paster was appointed in October 2013 to fill the vacant seat of Blake Chroman that was due to expire at the end of 2015.
-Paster served on an interim basis until a special ballot item in November 2014, when voters chose him to serve the balance of Chroman's term of office.